GLOBAL MARKETS-Stocks slip on Trump's new trade salvo, traders await U.S. jobs report

 “The rising tide of economic nationalism is likely to be a motivating theme in markets for the foreseeable future.
 There is scope for behind-the-scenes pragmatism while sabres get rattled in public, and that is probably the most likely outcome.
 But the fact is when sabres get rattled, blood sometimes gets spilled,” said Joseph Amato, CIO of equities at Neuberger Berman.

-Treasury debt prices gained and yields declined.
+Treasury debt prices gained and yields declined as investors sought the safety of government bonds.
 Euro zone government bond yields also dipped as the trade dispute between the United States and China flared.

-The 10-year Treasury note yield fell marginally to 2.8229 percent, pulling back from Thursday’s nine-day high of 2.838 percent.
-Treasury yields had fallen further in Asian trading before recovering in European trading.
+The 10-year Treasury note yield fell marginally to 2.8247 percent, pulling back from Thursday’s nine-day high of 2.838 percent.
+Treasury yields had fallen further in Asian trading but the European open calmed investors.

-The yield on 10-year German government debt, the euro zone benchmark, slid 1 basis point in early trade to a shade above 0.51 percent.
+The yield on 10-year German government debt, the euro zone benchmark, slid 1 basis points in early trade to a shade above 0.51 percent.

 Gold prices were steady.

-For Reuters Live Markets blog on European and UK stock markets open a news window on Reuters Eikon by pressing F9 and type in ‘Live Markets’ in the search bar (Additional reporting by Saikat Chatterjee and Ritvik Carvalho in LONDON and Shinichi Saoshiro in TOKYO; Editing by Robin Pomeroy)
+For Reuters Live Markets blog on European and UK stock markets open a news window on Reuters Eikon by pressing F9 and type in ‘Live Markets’ in the search bar (Additional reporting by Shinichi Saoshiro in TOKYO and Saikat Chatterjee in LONDON; Editing by Andrew Bolton)